Prag8855/aab/content/guides/addressing-a-letter-in-germany.md

 German addresses are written in this order:

 - **Person or business name**
     German addresses start with the recipient's name.
-This name must be on the person's mailbox, or your letter won't be delivered.
+This name must be on the person's mailbox, or your letter won't be delivered.[^7]
     - **Intermediary**
         If the recipient's name is not on their mailbox, add "bei" or "c/o" to the address.
 The postal worker will give your letter to this person or company. - [More information](#if-the-name-is-not-on-the-mailbox)
     - **Privacy details**